matrix-nio/matrix-nio/README.md

 Usage
 =====

-Unless special requirements disallow the usage of asyncio by far the easiest way to use nio is using the asyncio layer:
+Unless special requirements disallow the usage of asyncio, by far the easiest way to use nio is using the asyncio layer:

 ```python